Are You Constantly in Conflict with Your Child?

 This is your child’s and your life and wellbeing.
 Addressing the conflicts that are arising between you and your child now may prevent a host of problems from occurring as he or she enters new developmental stages, such as adolescence.
 Working with a therapist on communication and conflict issues now may not only address the problems, but also keep unhealthy patterns from being established.

 Many people come to BPS having worked with other therapists who were not trained to work specifically with parent/child conflict issues or who they or their child couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct a referral assessment and match you with a therapist who is trained and experienced in working with children and conflict and whose personality is a good match for you and your child.
+At BPS, we’ll conduct a increase the likelihood of a good fit, BPS offers an online therapist directory and match you with a therapist who is trained and experienced in working with children and conflict and whose personality is a good match for you and your child.
 Once you find that good match, making a commitment to your child, yourself and your family may be one of the most valuable investments there is.
 Imagine everyone in your home feeling and functioning better on a regular basis and ask yourself what that’s worth.

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find other lower cost resources in the community.